Isocarpha microcephala

 Isocarpha microcephala is a New World species of plants in the family Asteraceae.
-It has been found only in Perú and Ecuador.
+It has been found only in Peru and Ecuador.

 Isocarpha microcephala is an annual or perennial herb up to 100 cm (40 inches) tall.
 Leaves are up to 7 cm (2.8 inches) long.
 One plant produces several flower heads, each head with 80-140 white, pink, or purple disc flowers but no ray flowers.